 45. Successful and meaningful application of AI-driven healthcare products is projected to result in annual savings of $150 billion for the US healthcare industry.

-46. The healthcare products market is targeted to multiply tenfold within the next four years.
+46. The custom healthcare software development market is targeted to multiply tenfold within the next four years.

 47. Machine learning solutions for medical imaging has seen a rapid increase in 2018 and 2019.